 - Sources of sound or vibration from an existing or proposed noise generating development impacting on existing sites

-When is a noise assessment required?
+When is an impact assessment required?

-What do noise assessments include?
+What do impact assessments include?

 - Prediction of noise and/or vibration impacts, either: